osic/ref-impl/documents/bare_metal_provisioning.md

 Overview
 ---------

-You have have a number of bare metal servers and you want to build your own cloud on top of them.
+You have a number of bare metal servers and you want to build your own cloud on top of them.
 To achieve that goal, first step is to have your bare metal servers provisioned with an Operating system, most likely Linux if you will be using later an Open Source platform to build your cloud.
 On a production deployment, the process of deploying all these servers starts by manually provisioning  the first host from your servers.
 This host will become your deployment host and will be used later to provision the rest of the servers by booting them over Network.
 This mechanism is called PXE Booting where servers use their PXE-enabled Network Interface Cards to boot from them as any other boot device.

 Provisioning the Deployment Host
 --------------------------------

+### ILO overview

+ILO or Integrated Lights-Out, is a card integrated to the motherboard in most HP ProLiant servers which allows users to remotely configure, monitor and connect to servers even though no Operating System is installed, usually called out-of-band management.
+ILO has its own network interface and is commonly used for:

+* Power control of the server
+* Mount physical CD/DVD drive or image remotely
+* Request an Integrated Remote Console for the server
+* Monitor server health

 ### Manually Provision the Deployment Host